Child Support Attorney in Houston

 Some financial amounts may be excluded from income.
 For example, if you own a business, the court may exclude the capital used to run the business from your income.
 Any amount above and beyond your business expenses would be used to calculate your child support payment.
 Other child support payments that are made according to a court order may also be deducted from your net income.

 Child support calculation and determination of who should pay whom can be complicated.
 If you have questions about how much money you will owe, contact a child support attorney right away.
-We will walk you through the calculation process so that you understand your legal options.
+Our child support lawyers in Houston will walk you through the calculation process so that you understand your legal options.

 Which Parent Pays Child Support?